zviels/random-quotes/README.md

 ### Additional Features

-Here I will list additional features that I implemented for the app, even though I didn't have to.
+Here are some additional features that I implemented for the app, even though I didn't have to.
 These features may extend the functionality of the app, improve the user experience or beautify the user interface.

 When I tested the project, I noticed that it is quite common to get the same quote twice in a row.
-I fixed it.
-In the current situation the quotes will start repeating themselves only after each quote has already been displayed on the page once.
+I fixed that.
+In the current situation, the quotes will start repeating themselves only after each quote has already been displayed on the page once.

 ### Rating